hirefire/hirefire-resource-ruby/README.md

-## HireFire: Advanced Autoscaling for Heroku-hosted Applications
+## HireFire: Advanced autoscaling for Heroku-hosted applications

-Since 2011, [HireFire] has been a trusted partner for over 1,000 companies, autoscaling more than 5,000 [Heroku]-hosted applications with over 10,000 web and worker dynos.
+Since 2011, over 1,000 companies have trusted [HireFire] to autoscale more than 5,000 applications hosted on [Heroku], with over 10,000 web and worker dynos.

 ## Guides & Documentation

-For detailed instructions on how to integrate HireFire with your Ruby application, please refer to our [Ruby Guides].
+You can find the integration instructions in-app on [HireFire] when you are setting up your Dyno Manager (Autoscaler).

 ## Development